 An open fireplace in a home is about as inefficient a heat source as can be imagined.
 While open fireplaces provide warmth to the immediate area, most of the heat generated goes up the chimney, taking with it inside air warmed by other means.
 An operating fireplace can suck hundreds of cubic feet of warm air from your home per hour, resulting in a net heat loss.

-If you have one, it's worth considering either sealing it off or installing an insert, as an open fireplace will often draw warm air from your home even when not in operation.
+If you have one, it's worth considering either sealing it off or installing a high efficiency wood burning insert, as an open fireplace will often draw warm air from your home even when not in operation.

 Fireplace inserts are sealed cast iron stoves that fit into your fireplace, which helps it burn more efficiently and better distribute heat through your home.
 A fire place insert in an old stone fireplace will have the added benefit of thermal mass to retain and distribute heat.

 As older fireplaces are often located on exterior walls, installing a cold air intake can often be relatively easy and will significantly increase the efficiency.

 While we can do without some of the amenities we have grown accustomed to, heat is not one of them.
 Having a reliable and manually controlled heat source can enable you to heat your home in the absence of power.